Cut Costs, Not Corners: Smarter Energy for Smarter Business

 With increasing numbers of visitors making sustainability a critical part of their buying decision, it is important to consider what you can do to offer the sustainable experience that visitors are seeking.
 In addition, many of the steps that you may take to help protect our planet, can also help you reduce your business costs.

-In this webinar, we heard from sustainable tourism accreditation provider, Green Tourism, who provided practical hints and tips on how you can get started, or make further development on your sustainability journey.
+In this webinar, we heard from sustainable tourism accreditation provider, Green Tourism, who provided practical hints and tips on how you can get started or make further development on your sustainability journey.

-Customer expectations and communication
+Customer Expectations and Communication

 This was the second webinar in our sustainable tourism series, delivered by Green Tourism.
 It explored customer expectations in relation to sustainability and how to market your green achievements.
 Watch the webinar recording to hear about current trends influencing customer interest and demand for sustainability, how to engage and involve your customers in your sustainability journey and top tips for content, hashtags and key words to use to improve your search rankings and help visitors looking for sustainable travel options to find you.